-Dr. Naggie serves as director of infectious diseases research for the DCRI.
-She has served as the medical director of the Department of Medicine’s Clinical Research Unit (CRU) since 2017.
-Dr. Naggie has dedicated her academic career to the care of patients with HIV and viral hepatitis and leads a research program focused on understanding the mechanisms of accelerated liver fibrogenesis in this patient population.
-She has served as co-chair of the American Association for the Study of Liver Diseases/Infectious Diseases Society of America Hepatitis C Virus (HCV) Guidance Committee and is currently chair of the AIDS Clinical Trials Group Viral Hepatitis Transformative Science Group Committee.
-Dr. Naggie earned her MD from Johns Hopkins School of Medicine and completed her internal medicine training at Duke University, where she also served as a chief resident in Internal Medicine.
-She completed her Infectious Diseases (ID) fellowship training at Duke, joining the faculty of Duke in the Division of ID in 2009.
+Dr. Naggie is a physician-scientist focused on the care of patients with HIV and viral hepatitis and leads a research program aimed at understanding the mechanisms of accelerated liver fibrogenesis in this patient population and the development of biomarkers to guide medical decision making.
+She currently serves as chair of the AIDS Clinical Trials Group Viral Hepatitis Transformative Science Group Committee and was recently appointed to the NIH COVID-19 Treatment Guidelines Panel.
+Dr. Naggie earned her MD from Johns Hopkins School of Medicine and completed her Internal Medicine training at Duke University, where she also served as a Chief Resident in Internal Medicine.
+She completed her Infectious Diseases fellowship training at Duke, joining the faculty in the Division of Infectious Diseases in 2009.